alanrogers/legofit/src/README.md

 Then

-1. Cd into the src directory.
+1. cd into the src directory.
 2. Type "make".
 3. Type "make install".